bgce-cse/gpu-amr/README.md

 You can exit these specials modes by typing backspace in the empty command prompt.

-**Building the TerraDG Documentation:**

-To build the documentation run

-    julia --project=. --color=yes docs/make.jl

-in the root of the repository.

-The documentation will then be built in a subdirectory docs/build, you can open the documentation, eg. in your browser by opening the index.html

 **Running TerraDG**

 Using julia REPL (Terminal)

     TerraDG.main("path-to-config")